Title of PhD: Internalised weight stigma and quality of life in overweight and obese individuals

 Supervisor: Dr Suzanne Higgs

-Angela is interested in people’s perceptions of themselves as being addicted to certain foods, such as chocolate or crisps.
-She is particularly interested in whether self-perceived food addiction is mediated by the effects of societal anti-fat bias and weight-loss dieting, rather than by the pleasure and reward pathways as in most clinical addictions.
+She is also interested in people’s perceptions of themselves as being addicted to certain foods, such as chocolate or crisps, and whether self-perceived food addiction is mediated by the effects of societal anti-fat bias and weight-loss dieting, rather than by the pleasure and reward pathways as in most clinical addictions.

 MSc Weight Management